Skip to content

 │ SQLite ~/.panel-live-server/snippets/snippets.db

-MCP Server (pls mcp): Hosts the show and list_packages MCP tools.
+MCP Server (pls mcp): Hosts the show, screenshot, edit, and evaluate MCP tools.
 Starts the Panel server as a subprocess and manages its lifecycle.
+It never executes snippet code itself — every tool forwards the code to the Panel server, which owns execution.

 Panel Server (pls serve): Executes Python code and serves visualizations as web pages.
 Exposes a REST API and four browser-accessible pages.